 Professor Merrick has split his professional career between academia and Wall Street.
 He worked for six years at Lehman Brothers in fixed income derivatives research, product management, and proprietary trading.
 He spent five additional years in global fixed income portfolio management and the hedge fund trade advisory business.
 He came to William and Mary in 2005 from Baruch College, where he had spent four years after a second stint on the faculty of the Stern School of Business at New York University.
 He has also been a visiting scholar at the Federal Reserve Bank of Philadelphia and a consultant to the World Bank.

 Professor Merrick's research agenda has been shaped largely by his experiences on Wall Street.
 His academic research program focuses on securities and commodities market frictions, asset and derivative contract valuation, and market manipulation.

-At the Mason School of Business, Professor Merrick teaches Financial History and Money and Debt Markets in the BBA program, Fixed Income and Securitization in the Master of Accounting Program, and Financial Markets in the MBA program.
+At the Mason School of Business, Professor Merrick teaches Financial History and Money and Debt Markets in the BBA program and Fixed Income and Securitization in the Master of Accounting Program.

 - Missing the Marks: Dispersion in Corporate Bond Valuations Across Mutual Funds